MaximeTAlgosup/AfterWords/documents/functional/functionalSpecifications.md

 **Frustrations**:

 - Can't understand how the administration system works anymore.
-- Don't know how to contact efficeietnly all of the instances needed for procedures.
+- Don't know how to contact efficiently all of the instances needed for procedures.
 - Would rather spend time with her family than doing papers.

 **Goals**: